31 Altitude Definitions & Measurement

 Review of ISA Pressure & Density Variations

-Before proceeding with the formal definitions of pressure altitude and density altitude, it is useful to summarize the previously derived equations of the International Standard Atmosphere or ISA.
+Before proceeding with the formal definitions of pressure altitude and density altitude, it is helpful to summarize the previously derived equations of the International Standard Atmosphere or ISA.

 ISA Temperature Variations